CoolPluginsTeam/wpml-translation-check/readme.txt

 - Install & Activate plugin.
 - Now you can translate any page content or strings via AI.

-== Screenshots ==
-1. AutoMLP Page Translation
-2. AutoMLP String Translation

 == Frequently Asked Questions ==

 = Do I need WPML to use AutoMLP? =
 Yes.
-AutoMLP is an addon for WPML, so both WPML Multilingual CMS and WPML String Translation must be installed and activated on your WordPress website before using this plugin.
+AutoMLP is automatic translation addon for WPML, so both WPML Multilingual CMS and WPML String Translation must be installed and activated on your WordPress website before using this plugin.

 = Which AI translation engines are supported? = AutoMLP provides faster and accurate translations using AI services such as OpenAI and Google Gemini.

-= How can I translate plugin or theme strings via AI using WPML? = AutoMLP is an AI translation addon for WPML that allows you to automatically translate theme and plugin strings using AI instead of translating them manually.
+= How can I translate plugin or theme strings using WPML AI? = AutoMLP is an AI automatic translation addon for WPML that allows you to translate theme and plugin strings using AI instead of translating them manually.
 It works with the WPML String Translation system and uses AI services like OpenAI or Google Gemini to generate translations quickly.

 = Is AI translation accurate enough for websites? =
 AI translation is highly accurate and context-aware, but it is recommended to review translations before publishing them on a live website.

-= What type of content can I translate? =
-Using AutoMLP, you can translate pages, posts or theme's or plugin's strings automatically.
+= What type of content can I translate using WPML AI addon? = Using AutoMLP, you can translate pages, posts or theme's or plugin's strings automatically.

+= How do I automatically translate a string in WPML? = You can automatically translate strings in WPML using AI, without any manual effort using AutoMLP plugin.

+Once this WPML AI addon activated, you can connect your OpenAI or Google Gemini API key, to generate string translations instantly.

 = What happens if my WPML translation credits run out? = If WPML translation credits are exhausted, automatic translations stop working.